BredaUniversityGames/xs/docs/design/design.md

 All architectural decisions stem from the key points above.

 **Games are script.** *Why:* rebuilding C++ can kill flow, while a VM reload is immediate.
-Creating a new folder with a script file takes seconds, setting up a multi-platform C++ project not.
+Creating a new folder with a script file takes seconds, setting up a multi-platform C++ project does not.
-*Costs:* A speed (~10x slower) ceiling on gameplay, and debugging that crosses a language boundary.
+*Costs:* a speed ceiling on gameplay (~10x slower), and debugging that crosses a language boundary.

 **C++ as implementation language.**
-All game-related platforms and APIs are C/C++ primarily.
+All game-related platforms and APIs are primarily C/C++.
 This does not imply we have to use all of C++.

 ### C++ API

 **Namespaces with free functions**
-`xs::render`, `xs::fileio`, `xs::audio`, each with `initialize`, `shutdown`, `update` and a API flat surface. *Instead of:* classes of systems and subsystems with singletons, injection, service locator and similar s**t. *Why:* minimal cognitive load, allows interfaces to be split across files.
+`xs::render`, `xs::fileio`, `xs::audio`, each with `initialize`, `shutdown`, `update` and a flat API surface. *Instead of:* classes of systems and subsystems with singletons, injection, service locator and similar s**t. *Why:* minimal cognitive load, allows interfaces to be split across files.
 There is a single instance of xs anyhow.
-Modeled after libraries like ImGui. *Costs:* There is a single instance of xs.
+Modeled after libraries like ImGui. *Costs:* there is a single instance of xs.
 Implicit and non-deterministic static initialization.

 **Parameters and return values are primitives and opaque handles.**
 Images, sprites, shapes, fonts are integer handles.
 Colors are numbers.
-Vectors are Wren types. *Instead of:* exposing engine objects rest of the engine and script. *Why:* hides the entire implementation, so the core can be implemented completely differently per platform.
+Vectors are Wren types. *Instead of:* exposing engine objects to the rest of the engine and to script. *Why:* hides the entire implementation, so the core can be implemented completely differently per platform.
 Wren is dynamically typed anyhow.
-Minimal headers included. *Costs:* Type errors show up as bad handles rather than at compile time.
+Minimal headers included. *Costs:* type errors show up as bad handles rather than at compile time.

 **Lowercase throughout.** Following the C++ standard library coding style everything is lowercase.
 Files, folders, commit messages included.